 An appeals court decision recently made news when judges ruled unanimously that giving the police the middle finger is protected free speech and cannot be used as grounds for a traffic stop.
-That being said, it’s still probably something you don’t want to make a habit of, according to Vista criminal lawyers like Peter M. Liss.
+That being said, just because you have the right to flip off the police, it’s still probably something you don’t want to make a habit of.

 The decision was part of a court case wherein a woman was pulled over for speeding and given a lesser non-moving violation ticket, which the officer replaced with a speeding ticket after he pulled the woman over a second time when she gave him the finger.
 The court unanimously ruled that while the gesture might be rude, it is still free speech and not sufficient grounds to justify a traffic stop.
 This means that rude behaviors towards police such as using the middle finger, displaying a “bad cop, no donut” sticker or even hanging a flag that says “f- the police” in your rear windshield is protected free speech and police cannot pull you over for any of these things.

 Don’t Flip Anyone off Just Yet

 There are many things in life that you can do, but probably shouldn’t.
 The right to flip off the police is absolutely one of those things.
 That’s because while it cannot be used as an excuse to pull you over, it can give the officer motivation to pull you over for something he may not have stopped you for otherwise.
 Little things like not turning your headlights on during a rainstorm, going a few miles an hour over the speed limit or failing to use a turn signal are all valid excuses for a traffic stop.